State Of Play may provide updates on 'Final Fantasy 16', 'Gotham Knights', and more

 - READ MORE: Brony bangers and fanatic fandoms, meet The Living Tombstone – the internet’s biggest gaming band

 The webpages for Final Fantasy 16, Gotham Knights, The Lord Of The Rings: Gollum, Tchia, and The Dark Pictures Anthology have all been updated.
+The changes were spotted by Jordan Middler on Twitter.
 This comes just before the next PlayStation State Of Play, which is set for October 27 and will focus on third party titles.

 The post for the State Of Play says, “Hello again!
 Just a quick note to tell you that State of Play returns next Wednesday, October 27 at 2:00pm PT / 10:00pm BST.
 As usual, you can watch our broadcast live on Twitch and YouTube.”